Hartman-/Basket/README.md

 Overview
 --------

-The base setup for BasketApp
+The base setup for Basket

 pip install not working